GeorgeSchiro/GoPcBackup/README.md

     If you delete the file, it will be recreated from the content found in -BackupDoneScriptHelp (see above).

+-BackupFailedScriptEnabled=True

+    Set this switch False to skip running the "backup failed" script.

+-BackupFailedScriptHelp= SEE PROFILE FOR DEFAULT VALUE

+    This is the default content of the DOS script that is initially written to -BackupFailedScriptPathFile and run after each failed backup.
+It contains a description of the command-line arguments passed to the script at runtime.

+-BackupFailedScriptInit=False

+    Set this switch True and the "backup failed" script will be automatically overwritten from the content of -BackupFailedScriptHelp.
+Once used this switch will be reset to False.

+    Note: the content of -BackupFailedScriptHelp will also be overwritten from the default value embedded in the executable file.

+-BackupFailedScriptPathFile=BackupFailed.cmd

+    This DOS shell script is run after a backup fails to complete.
+You can edit the contents of the file or point this parameter to another file.
+    If you delete the file, it will be recreated from the content found in -BackupFailedScriptHelp (see above).

 -BackupDriveToken=(This is my GoPC backup drive.)

     This is the filename looked for in the root of every storage device attached